Interseminars Event Series

 Through the Mellon-funded Interseminars Initiative, faculty and graduate students collaborate in the design of cross-departmental and cross-college courses, with funding for key aspects of that work: co-curricular programming, shared research experiences, and fellowship support for students.

-The second cohort—“Improvise and Intervene”—is proud to present a speaker series this academic year.
+The second Interseminars cohort—“Improvise and Intervene”—is proud to present a speaker series this academic year.
 Details follow below.

 Subscribe to Interseminars Event Reminders